stephenpoole/MakeLobbiesGreatAgain/README.md

 **NOTE**: If you were linked here from another source, such as Reddit, be sure to check for the latest versions for the best quality.
 You can find all versions here: [MLGA Releases](https://github.com/PsiLupan/MakeLobbiesGreatAgain/releases)

-Primary Feature:
+Primary Features:
 * Determining Ping
+* Block/Love

 Optional Features:
-* Double-Click to lock/unlock the overlay for dragging
+* Double-Click to lock/unlock the overlay for dragging.
-* Shift + Left Click on a player, highlighted in a darker color for current selection, to toggle to BLOCKED, LOVED, or back to the normal display
+* Left Click on a player to toggle BLOCKED, LOVED, or back to the normal display.
 * To exit, simply look for Jake's face in your system tray near the clock, right-click, and select Exit.

 ## HOW TO INSTALL AND USE: